What are the goals of the Course of Media and Network Technologies?

 The Course of Media and Network Technologies strives to develop human resources that in the near future will lead research and development as well as industrial promotion in both software and hardware fields with regard to advanced technologies, in accordance with the modes of information and social diversification.
 The Course offers advanced graduate education in three specialized fields - communication network technology, computer technology and information media technologies, and produces engineers who will lead research and development in cutting-edge technologies for the near future.

-Natural language processing, Media creation methodology, Media representation theory, Information media environment, Network systems, Wireless transmission and EMC, Photonic network, Adaptive communications, Ubiquitous network, Media network sociology
+Natural language processing, Media creation methodology, Media representation theory, Computer graphics, Network systems, Wireless transmission and EMC, Photonic network, Adaptive communications, Complex systems modeling, Ubiquitous network, Media network sociology

 What research activities are under way?